Some say Minnesota’s youth football philosophy is holding back top players | Strib Varsity

-The feeder programs that stock some of Minnesota’s high school football powerhouses — teams like Maple Grove, Minnetonka and Edina — are less concerned about winning at the youth level than you might expect.
+The feeder programs that stock some of Minnesota’s high school football powerhouses — teams such as Maple Grove, Minnetonka and Edina — are less concerned about winning at the youth level than you might expect.

-From fourth grade through eighth grade, there are no playoffs or standings.
+From fourth through eighth grade, there are no playoffs or standings.
 They don’t even post the scores.

 “We don’t do any of that,” said Chris Buboltz, director of the Lake Minnetonka Athletic Association (LMAA).
 “After the last game, everybody shakes hands and moves on to the next season.”